Things to Do at Mariinsky Theatre

 Opening Hours

-Performance schedules vary; typically evening shows start at 7:00 PM, matinees at 12:00 PM or 2:00 PM.
+Performance times vary, typically evening shows at 7:00 PM and matinees at 2:00 PM on weekends.
 Box office open daily 11:00 AM - 8:00 PM

 Tickets & Pricing